itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 		std::cout << "Row " << m << ":";
 		for(size_t n=0 ; n < width; n++)
 		{
-			rowPtr[n] = m; 				//accessing each element of data object with line pointer }
+			rowPtr[n] = m; 				//accessing each element of data object with row pointer }
 	}
 	std::cout << d1 << std::endl;

-Here, **seekMat()** method gets the internal plane number of the 1st plane.
+Here, **seekMat()** method gets the internal plane number of the 1st plane in line #2.
-In line #2, dynamic array rowPtr is defined as row pointer to the 0th plane of the data object d1.
+In line #3, dynamic array rowPtr is defined as row pointer to the 0th plane of the data object d1.
 Now accessing each element of row pointer will access each element of the data object in that row.

 To use this row pointer method for data objects more than 2 dimensions, following code can be used.